When many big plans come to nothing, it is fit to look for reasons why.

 Yogananda wanted followers to go North and South, East and West (from where?) and settle in self-supporting communities - colonies, as he called them.
 In his "ideal communities" he wanted his followers to go about hatless and barefoot (or wearing sandals) and feel God.
 It may remind of a threatening Russian proverb: "Get ready to meet your Creator!"

 Even sherpas up in the Himalayas wear caps.
 Eskimos are known for hoods.
 These may be ways out, depending on how you interpret Yogananda.
-Why not do it to own benefit too; and you might also have a fine cap.
+Why not do it to your own benefit and have a fine cap, for one thing?

 The good-natured comment is nothing like Sylvester Jr's melodramatic "O, the shame of it!" with or without a paper bag over one's head, but "I would not like to be in the shoes of shoeless followers."